Milton Sipalo: Investigation

 By the end of January 1980, investigators realized the murders were connected, although they were unsure if they were the work of a lone perpetrator or a gang.
-They quickly interrogated all known sex offenders and murderers in the area, but found no leads.
+They quickly interrogated all known sex offenders and murderers in the area but found no leads.
 After more murders occurred, the public became more concerned, and the press, as well as politicians, put pressure on the police to capture the perpetrator.
 In response, they launched "Operation Rosemary."
 They advised women through newspaper advertisements and posters to be vigilant of strangers offering to escort them.
 They also implemented a dusk-to-dawn curfew, limiting the movement of people in Lusaka.
 Additionally, a reward of K 10,000 was offered to anyone with information leading to the arrest of a suspect.

-Since the murders continued, police set up patrols around Lusaka, mostly in areas that Sipalo was known to pick up victims from.
+Since the murders continued, the police set up patrols around Lusaka, mostly in areas where Sipalo was known to pick up victims from.
 They also planted undercover, Lozi-speaking female detectives at bus terminals, although Sipalo never approached them.
-They also set up a Speical Investigation Team (SIT) made up of seasoned detectives around the country.
+They also set up a Special Investigation Team (SIT) made up of seasoned detectives around the country.

 Surviving victims

 First surviving victim

-On the evening 16 July, a young woman travelling to see her parents in Makeni arrived at the Kamwala bus terminus.
+On the evening of 16 July, a young woman travelling to see her parents in Makeni arrived at the Kamwala bus terminus.
 She was soon approached by two soldiers, one wearing a combat uniform and the other in a green uniform.
 Later, the second soldier left, but the one wearing the combat uniform offered to escort the woman to Makeni.
 Despite her declining the offer, the man picked up her basket containing her belongings, forcing her to follow him.
 After a while, the two reached a small path, and the man introduced himself as Lieutenant Nyambe.
 He proceeded to ask her if she could identify him in civilian clothes, to which she replied that she could.
 Upon hearing this, the soldier pushed her to the ground and started choking her.
 She managed to kick her attacker off of her, but he then hit her with a spanner.
-He then told her, "you are the only girl whom I have failed to kill; I have killed the rest so you are the one who will cause me to be arrested."
+He then told her, "You are the only girl whom I have failed to kill; I have killed the rest, so you are the one who will cause me to be arrested."
 The attacker hit the woman again and fled the scene.

 Three nearby security guards heard the woman's screams and rushed towards her while blowing their whistles.
 When they reached her, she was still screaming.
 They took her to a hotel, and she was later transferred to a police station for questioning before receiving a check-up at a local hospital.
-The woman, and a detective who had seen them together earlier, where able to provide a description of the attacker; a short, brown man dressed in a military uniform who could speak English and Nyanja with a Lozi accent.
-From this, investigators determined that the perpetrator was either a soldier or man impersonating a soldier.
+The woman, and a detective who had seen them together earlier, were able to provide a description of the attacker: a short, brown man dressed in a military uniform who could speak English and Nyanja with a Lozi accent.
+From this, investigators determined that the perpetrator was either a soldier or a man impersonating a soldier.